 Al-Aqsa Mosque

-Al-Aqsa Mosque is the grandest mosque in Israel.
+Al-Aqsa Mosque is the biggest mosque in Israel.
 Combined with the Dome of the Rock and the Temple Mount, it also marks the third holiest site in Islam.

 History of Al-Aqsa Mosque